Guelph Athletics: Sport clubs and intramurals

 Aside from varsity sports, the department of athletics also offers various co-ed intramural leagues.
 These leagues are regulated by students who work for the athletic facilities and run during the open hours of operation for each facility throughout the semesters.
 The majority of sports which are offered have different skill level variations to cater to those who are highly skilled, and to those who wish to play for recreational purposes.
 Each sport is open for individual signups or group signups, which each range from various sign up fees.
 Many, if not all sports cater to both men's, women's and co-ed leagues.

 All sport clubs have their own hours of operation throughout the week of particular semesters.
 Each club has a club fee based on one semester or for the full year.
 All Guelph athletic clubs have different fees, and be paid for by semester or by year.
 The prices vary from $5 a semester to $150 a year.
 Many clubs offered by the University of Guelph, corresponding fees, and club president on the university's website.
 For students that have an interest of starting their own clubs Guelph Athletics has stated:

 "The level and intensity will be determined by the demonstrated interest.
 For more information, please refer to page 40 of the Gryph Guide and contact the Club Contact directly or attend the first meeting for details."
 Some of the sport clubs at the University of Guelph include:

 Ultimate Frisbee has three main leagues, Men, Women and Co-Ed each league has one game a week.
 The sport is usually played during the months of September and October.
 Co-ed tournaments are also run throughout the year for interested individuals who want to continue playing after the competitive fall season.

 The table-tennis club welcomes players of all backgrounds and skill levels.
 As of now the club only has one table tennis table but is expecting another one shortly.

-Underwater hockey is a game that was invented in the mid-1950s.
-It is a non-contact sport involving two teams competing in a pool similar to what is played out on the ice with a puck.
-This is played with snorkeling gear and a short stick connected to one arm.
-Both teams have a 3 meter long net or goal that does not have to be guarded.

 The badminton club provides an opportunity for members of all skill levels to enjoy the sport of badminton.
 They host monthly in-club mini tournaments as well as regular drop-in play.
 Birdies and nets are provided.